buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.1.0 =
+ * New: Added oEmbed field type. allows using faceboo, youtube, vimes and other urls and embed them in BuddyPress user profile.
+ * New: Token field type.
+Define a set of codes and ask your users to enter the codes.
+Could be used to simulate invite only registration.
+ * Updated: TOS field type to allow adding more html tags and not filtering the attributes like traget etc.
+ * Fix:- Options loading in admin.

 = 1.0.9 =
  * Fix a required file/image fields asking to reupload on edit profile, even when user has already added files.
  * Tested with WordPress 5.2.1 & BuddyPress 4.3